Al-Qa‘ida in the Lands of the Islamic Maghreb (AQIM)

 Following its formal alliance with al-Qa‘ida, AQIM expanded its aims and declared its intention to attack Western targets.
 In late 2006 and early 2007, it conducted several improvised explosive device (IED) attacks against convoys of foreign nationals working in the energy sector.
 AQIM in December 2007 attacked United Nations offices in Algiers with a car bomb and in February 2008 attacked the Israeli Embassy in Nouakchott, Mauritania, with small arms.

 In 2010, AQIM failed to conduct the high-casualty attacks in Algeria that it had in previous years.
 Multinational counterterrorism efforts—including a joint French-Mauritanian raid in July 2010 against an AQIM camp—resulted in the deaths of some AQIM members and possibly disrupted some AQIM activity.
-In 2011, however, AQIM killed two French hostages during an attempted rescue operation.
+In 2011, however, AQIM killed two French hostages during an attempted rescue operation, and in 2013 killed one French hostage in retaliation for France’s military intervention in Mali.